aabouqas42/simple_shell/README.md

 # simple_shell

-this repo for Simple Shell project on ALX software engineering
+## Brief :

+on this project we crat a Simple Shell file on C thats execut comands the user entred